dfinity/examples/motoko/passwords/README.md

 *  You have stopped any Internet Computer or other network process that would create a port conflict on 8000.

+*  You have installed the front-end dependencies by running `npm install`.

 ## Demo